-Kevin T. Smith, Alex Shigo’s colleague and successor at the USFS Northeast Research Station, has been a vital presence in New Tree School since the beginning.
-After Shigo’s sudden and tragic passing in 2006, Dr. Smith continued as our mentor, supporter, and friend.
-Together we have walked the New England woods, dissected trees in Manitoba, offered lab sessions in Nevada, and immersed ourselves in the rich biodiversity Iowa’s Loess Hills.
+Kevin T. Smith, Alex Shigo’s colleague and successor at the USFS Northeast Research Station, has been a vital presence in The Naturalist School since the beginning.
+After Shigo’s sudden and tragic passing in 2006, Dr. Smith continued as a mentor, supporter, and friend.
+Together Kevin and Jack — with bands of biologists, poets and nature lovers — have walked the New England woods, dissected trees in Manitoba, offered lab sessions in Nevada, and immersed themselves in the rich biodiversity Iowa’s Loess Hills.

 Workshops in the early years were intended primarily for foresters and arborists, held in New England and several Canadian provinces, in addition to our home base in the Missouri River watershed in eastern Nebraska and western Iowa.
 As New Tree School grew and evolved, educational events broadened to include naturalists, artists, architects, writers, philosophers, and nature lovers of all walks.
 New Tree School blossomed into The Naturalist School.

 The Naturalist School partners with nature centers and nonprofit agencies throughout North America.
 Our mission, vision, and resources enhance the educational programs of our partners – especially in the areas of adult ecological education and native tree-planting programs.
 In short, we help people become better naturalists and for us, that means discovering the wildness within and all around through good science and wildly creative acts.
 The following institutions and agencies belong to our friends and partners network:

-Jack has developed mindfulness-in-nature methods that awaken wildness within and connect with the creative processes of the earth community.
+Jack has developed methods to awaken wildness within and to connect with the creative processes of the earth community.
 Poetry, art, contemplative walking, and immersive awareness — always grounded the science of ecology and animated by passion — are the primal footsteps on this path.

-His poetry has appeared in in Wild Roof Journal, Flora Fiction, EcoTheo Review, Canary: A Literary Journal of the Environmental Crisis, The Closed Eye Open, The Good Life Review, and THE POET.
+His poetry has appeared in in Wild Roof Journal, Flora Fiction, EcoTheo Review, Canary: A Literary Journal of the Environmental Crisis, The Closed Eye Open, The Good Life Review, Hymn and Howl, and THE POET.
+Jack is a contributing editor for The Howler Project: a wild space for vulnerability.
+His poetry has been nominated for the Pushcart Prize.